-Short-term Investments
+4. Short-term Investments

-The Company classifies its short-term investments as available-for-sale securities.
-Available-for-sale securities are carried at fair market value with net unrealized gains and losses reported as a component of accumulated other comprehensive loss in stockholders' equity.
-No gains or losses were realized from the sale of short-term investments for the fiscal year ended September 30, 2023.
-The Company realized losses of \$22,000 from the sale of short-term investments for the fiscal year ended September 30, 2022.
+The Company classifies its short-term investments as available-for-sale debt securities.
+These securities are carried at fair market value with net unrealized gains and losses reported as a component of accumulated other comprehensive loss in stockholders' equity.
 The Company's short-term investments were composed of the following (in thousands):